 [Section 74 inserted by No. 78 of 2003 s.
 17.]

-75. Enforcing fortification removal notice
+75. Fortification removal notice, enforcing

 (1) If the fortifications at the premises are not, within the time specified in the fortification removal notice or any further time allowed by the Commissioner of Police, removed or modified to the extent necessary to satisfy the Commissioner of Police that the premises are no longer heavily fortified, the Commissioner of Police may cause the fortifications to be removed or modified to the extent required by the fortification removal notice.